 Illustration by Freya Morgan

 I know it's not the done thing to say, but Christmas is great isn't it?
-Even if you're not into the whole nativity story with those three wise men, the Star of Bethlehem, and the inexplicable whiteness of all the protagonists – even then, you're still probably enjoy indulging in an occasional mince pie, or momentarily feeling the weight of your heart lift the first time Mariah belts out over Lidl's in-store radio.
+Even if you're not into the whole nativity story with those three wise men, the Star of Bethlehem, and the inexplicable whiteness of all the protagonists – even then, you're still probably enjoy indulging in an occasional festive latte, or momentarily feeling the weight of your heart lift the first time Mariah belts out over Target's in-store radio.
 Religious or not, Christian or nay, Christmas spreads a message of peace and love and family that even Scrooge and the Grinch and my entire extended Jewish family seem to have worked their way behind.

 Except what about the Satanists?
 How do we always forget about the Satanists?
 I mean religions get forgotten all the time.
 Zoroastrianism, that's a much-neglected religion; Rastafarianism, similarly, never really recovered from Rastamouse.
 But Satanists – Satanists worship the devil.
 That's not one of the religions to go forgetting in a hurry.
 When humanity falls by the wayside and Lucifer stands cackling over our bodies, we'll remember the Satanists then, that's for sure.
-"Why didn't we ask the Satanists what they're doing for Christmas", we'll ask from our shallow charnel-pit, and John Wait, ordained pastor and regional manager of the Church of Rational Satanism will look down at us and say "You did, in that VICE article, the one no one read about what Satanists do for Christmas".
+"Why didn't we ask the Satanists what they're doing for Christmas", we'll ask from our shallow charnel-pit, and John Wait, ordained pastor and regional manager of the UK-based Church of Rational Satanism will look down at us and say "You did, in that VICE article, the one no one read about what Satanists do for Christmas".
 And we'll cry, oh how we'll cry, as the waves crash in and the locusts swarm.

 VICE: Hi John, so you're a member of the Church of Rational Satanism.
 Can you explain a bit about what that means, for the uninitiated among us?